 Applicants are considered on an individual basis.
 Apply to Clarke today to begin your journey.

 Education is a transformational experience and students are my colleagues in that experience, joining in new adventures and setting the stage for lifelong learning and service to others.

 I want to provide a partnership between the learner and the teacher in each class that brings challenges, knowledge, and enjoyment to my teaching environment.

 The Classroom and Beyond

 It was so exciting being fit for scrubs!
 I plan to be a pediatric nurse.
 I love working with children.

-Percent that employment of registered nurses is projected to grow from 2016 to 2026, according to the U.S. Bureau of Labor Statistics.
+Percent that employment of registered nurses is projected to grow from 2019 to 2029, according to the U.S. Bureau of Labor Statistics.
 Faster than the average for all occupations.